ndeepakp/validate-account-demo/README.md

 ### API's created:

-    1) validate-account (HttpMethod.POST and HttpMethod.OPTIONS) and input for the same
+    1) /accouht/validate (HttpMethod.POST and HttpMethod.OPTIONS) and input for the same

         {
           "accountNumber": "12345678",